netobserv/netobserv.github.io/content/posts/2025-01-23-cli_whats_new_1.8.md

 ```

 ### Customizable Namespace
 You can now customize the capture namespace using the `NETOBSERV_NAMESPACE` environment variable.
-When the CLI starts, it automatically checks if this namespace exists and will stop if it finds any conflict with a pending capture.
+When the CLI starts, it automatically checks if this namespace exists and stops if it finds any conflict with a pending capture.
 This is particularly useful if you want to run captures in parallel.

 ```sh
 NETOBSERV_NAMESPACE=my_ns oc netobserv [flows|packets|metrics|follow|stop|copy|cleanup]
 ```

 ### Subnets Labelling (for OCP clusters)
 The tool can now read OpenShift configurations from `cluster-config-v1` and `network` to identify **Machine**, **Pods**, and **Services** subnets using the `--get-subnets` option.
-This will automatically add `SrcSubnetLabel` and `DstSubnetLabel` to your flows.
+This automatically adds `SrcSubnetLabel` and `DstSubnetLabel` to your flows.

-You will see subnets being configured during the creation of the agents:
+You can see subnets being configured during the creation of the agents:
 ```sh
 creating flow-capture agents:
 opt: get_subnets, value: true